© WFP/Giulio Dadamo

 In 2017, famine was declared in two counties.
 Further deterioration of the situation was prevented through early detection as well as prompt and sustained international assistance.
 However, hunger and malnutrition levels are at historic high levels.
-As of January 2019, 6.17 million people did not know where their next meal would come from.
-A UN food security analysis published in February indicates that almost 7 million - or 60 percent of South Sudan's entire population - do not know where their next meal will come from as hunger peaks during the lean season from May to July.
+As of January 2019, 7.1 million people in need of humanitarian assistance.
+A record number of people - 6.9 million or 60 percent of South Sudan's entire population - do not know where their next meal will come from as hunger peaks during the lean season from May to July.

 Women and girls suffer disproportionately from hunger and food insecurity.
 Cultural norms and decades of violence – including rape as a weapon of war – underpin deep gender inequalities.
 Men control most productive assets and positions of power.
 With 80 percent of the country’s women illiterate, domestic violence and early marriage are commonplace.